Refinancing a Construction Loan Into a Permanent Mortgage

 Refinancing a Renovation Loan

-If renovations increase the home’s value, borrowers may qualify for better loan terms or even remove mortgage insurance.
-But if costs exceed the home’s appreciation, refinancing may be more difficult due to a high loan-to-value (LTV) ratio.
+If renovations increase the home’s value, you may qualify for better loan terms or even eliminate mortgage insurance.
+But if costs exceed the home’s appreciation, refinancing can be more difficult due to a high loan-to-value (LTV) ratio.
+Make sure all work is finalized and approved before applying to avoid delays or appraisal issues.

 Refinancing HELOCs or Other Loans Used for Construction